LouiseHash/LouiseHash.github.io/leetcode.md

 group by question_id

-order by Total DESC
+order by Total DESC )

-      ) as subquery

 limit 1